ibm-cloud-docs/schematics/cli-reference.md

     |`IPaddress`|The IP addresses of the hostname.|
     {: caption="Inventory host group parameters" caption-side="top"}

 You can set the proxy between a SSH client and the {{site.data.keyword.cloud_notm}} inventory resources where you want to run an Ansible playbook in the **IBM cloud resource inventory SSH key** field.
 This set up adds a layer of security to your {{site.data.keyword.cloud_notm}} resources, and minimize the surface of potential vulnerabilities. **Note** Currently {{site.data.keyword.bplong_notm}} actions supports only `one SSH key` for all virtual server instances.
-The SSH key should contain `\n` at the end of the key details in case of command line or API calls.
+The SSH key should contain `\n` at the end of the key details in case of command-line or API calls.
 {: note}

 ### `ibmcloud schematics action create`